• A fifth (20 percent) admit allergic reactions limit what they feel they can confidently do in everyday life

 Impacting daily lives

-The research highlights how allergies are impacting people’s lives, with as many as a fifth (20 percent) saying their allergic reactions to seasonal changes limit what they feel they can confidently do in everyday life.
+The research highlights how allergies impact people’s lives, with as many as a fifth (20 percent) saying their allergic reactions to seasonal changes limit what they feel they can confidently do in everyday life.

-It’s also having an impact on our dating lives with some (13 percent) admitting to declining a date because they were conscious about an outbreak of symptoms.
+It’s also impacting our dating lives, with some (13 percent) admitting to declining a date because they were conscious of an outbreak of symptoms.

 Seeking professional help

-Three in five (61 percent) Brits who have seasonal allergies have consulted a professional about their problems because it’s been so bad.
+Three in five (61 percent) Brits with seasonal allergies have consulted a professional about their problems because it’s been so bad.

 20 MOST COMMON ALLERGIES